kyegomez/zeta/README.md

 ## Sigmoid Attention

-Attention 18% faster with sigmoid instead of attention

-- replace traditional softmax in attention with a sigmoid and
-- a constant (not learned) scalar bias based on the sequence length.
+Attention 18% faster with sigmoid instead of attention. replace traditional softmax in attention with a sigmoid and a constant (not learned) scalar bias based on the sequence length.

 ```python